tj3099/voting-tool/README.md

 For more details, please visit:
 [https://bezkoder.com/angular-11-spring-boot-crud/](https://bezkoder.com/angular-11-spring-boot-crud/)

-In this tutorial, we will learn how to build a full stack Angular 11 + Spring Boot example with a CRUD App.
+In this user, we will learn how to build a full stack Angular 11 + Spring Boot example with a CRUD App.
 The back-end server uses Spring Boot with Spring Web MVC for REST Controller and Spring Data JPA for interacting with MySQL database.
 Front-end side is made with Angular 11, HTTPClient & Router.

 We will build a full-stack Tutorial Application in that: